jobala/blog/content/posts/technical/heap-file.md

 ---
-title: "Database Storage: Files And Pages"
+title: "Heap Files"
 date: 2025-02-12T06:48:33+03:00
 slug: files-and-pages
 tags:
   - database
   - storage
-    - pages
   - files
 ---

 ### Introduction

 The storage subsystem is an important database component and is responsible for how data is stored on disk and loaded into memory.
-In this article we'll be exploring how a database persists its data on disk.
+In this article we'll be exploring how a database persists data on disk.

 ### Files And Pages